lisenet/kubernetes-homelab/cka/README.md

 Complete!
 WordPress has been successfully copied to /var/www/html
 ```

-While the wordpress pods can run on both the worker and master nodes because of `tolerations`, we only have one of each (single master and single worker node), meaning that the 3rd replica of wordpress cannot be scheduled and will be in a pending state.
+While the wordpress pods can run on both the worker and control-plane nodes because of `tolerations`, we only have one of each (single control-plane and single worker node), meaning that the 3rd replica of wordpress cannot be scheduled and will be in a pending state.

 Create a service for wordpress, which serves on port 80 and connects to the containers on port 80: